 Allison S. Huffman, DNP, APRN, FNP-C

-Allison Huffman became involved with the CGNS in 2013 after her appointment to Texas Women’s University full time faculty at the Dallas campus.
+Allison Huffman became involved with the CGNS in 2013 after her appointment to Texas Woman’s University full time faculty at the Dallas campus.
 She currently teaches in the graduate FNP and DNP programs.
 Her faculty experience began in 2009 in Wegman’s School of Nursing at St. John Fisher College, Rochester NY.
 While at St. John Fisher she earned her DNP doctoral degree, focusing her studies on immigrant and refugee health.
 Through her studies, she was able to participate in the Rochester Corps on Refugee Relief Organization as well as help lead the conference committee planning board for two consecutive years for the North American Refugee Health Conference.
 Her study of global health has also allowed her the opportunity to present posters and speak at multiple local and national conferences through organizations such as the Transcultural Nursing Society, North Texas Nurse Practitioners, Texas Nurse Practitioners, and the Global Alliance for Leadership in Nurse Education and Science.
-She also has spoken at international nursing conferences in Lima and Chiclayo, Peru in 2015, 2016, and 2017.
+She also has spoken at international nursing conferences in Lima and Chiclayo, Peru in 2015, 2016, 2017, and 2019.